elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ```

 Notes:
-- in non-clustered mode, `isMainWorker` would always return true, to reduce the divergence between clustered and
+- In non-clustered mode, `isMainWorker` would always return true, to reduce the divergence between clustered and
   non-clustered modes.

 ## 5.4 The clustering service API

-We will be adding a new clustering service to core, that will add the necessary cluster APIs, and would be accessible via core's setup and start contracts (`coreSetup.clustering` and `coreStart.clustering`).
+We propose adding a new clustering service to Core, which will be responsible for adding the necessary cluster APIs,
+and handling interaction with Node's `cluster` API.
+This service would be accessible via Core's setup and start contracts
+(`coreSetup.clustering` and `coreStart.clustering`).

 At the moment, no need to extend Core's request handler context with clustering related APIs has been identified.

-The contract interface would look like (more APIs could be added depending on the discussions on this RFC)
+The initial contract interface would look like this:

 ```ts
 type ClusterMessagePayload = Serializable;